louislam/jcenter-dependencies-rescue/README.md

 # JCenter Mirror

-Last chance to backup your JCenter dependencies!
+Last chance to rescue and backup your JCenter dependencies!

 Well...
 Since I am not really a major Android developer, I just don't know JCenter has been shut down until now.
 My Android app is completely broken and can not be built anymore.